stratdev3/SimpleW/readme.md

 ```

 Notes :
-- query string are map by name to the parameter method.
+- query string are mapped by name to the parameter method.
-- Only declared parameters are map.
+- Only declared parameters are mapped.
 - When a method has a mandatory parameter (without default value), the route will not match if not provided in the url (return HTTP CODE 404).
-- `Route.ParseQueryString(this.Request.Url)` to get all query string
+- `Route.ParseQueryString(this.Request.Url)` to get all query strings

 #### Path Parameters

 `Route` path parameters are also supported in a similar way.
-When a `{parameter}` is declared in the path, it's possible to set parameter in `Route` path and retrieve their value in the method.<br />
+When a `{parameter}` is declared in the path, it's possible to set parameters in `Route` path and retrieve their value in the method.<br />
-The library will map them according to their name.
+The library will map them according to their names.

 ```csharp
 using System;